Rain Perry

-Rain Perry (born November 9, 1966) is an American folk-rock singer/songwriter.
+Rain Perry (born November 9, 1966) is an American folk rock singer-songwriter.
+She has released six albums on her own label, Precipitous Records.
 Her song "Beautiful Tree" was the theme song for the CW Network series Life Unexpected.
-"Yosemite," her celebration of the pains of growing up, won the Grand Prize (Folk Division) in the 2000 John Lennon Songwriting Contest and has been recorded by Tom Russell and Nanci Griffith.
-She is the author of autobiographical one-woman, multi-media show Cinderblock Bookshelves and the director of the documentary The Shopkeeper, about the state of the music business as told through the story of Austin music producer Mark Hallman.
-She is currently working on a theatrical companion piece to her latest record, A White Album, with a workshop production directed by Kim Maxwell scheduled for Fall 2022.
+"Yosemite," from her debut album Balance, won the Grand Prize (Folk Division) in the 2000 John Lennon Songwriting Contest and was recorded by Tom Russell and Nanci Griffith.
+She wrote and performed a theatrical memoir and audio drama Cinderblock Bookshelves: A Guide for Children of Fame-Obsessed Bohemian Nomads and is the director of the documentary The Shopkeeper, about the impact of the streaming economy on musicians, through the story of Austin music producer Mark Hallman.

+In 2022 it was reported that she was developing a theatrical piece called This is Water, with a title inspired by the essay This Is Water by David Foster Wallace, about coming to terms with growing up white in America.

 Biography

 Rain Noel Perry was born in Hollywood, California.
 She spent her early years in Los Angeles and Redondo Beach as a member of Bethel Tabernacle church.
 When her young mother died in 1974 Perry was raised by her father, writer/actor John Hazen Perry.
 They lived variously in Marin County, southwestern Colorado, and Los Angeles, before settling in Ojai, California, where she attended Nordhoff High School, graduating in 1984.
 She married attorney Bill Slaughter in 1988 and graduated with high honors from the University of California at Santa Barbara in 1995, with a degree in Interdisciplinary Studies.
 She and her husband live in Ojai with their two daughters.

 When she was twenty-two, Perry was diagnosed with rheumatoid arthritis, which affects two million Americans, mostly women.
 She now works as an advocate for people with arthritis.
-In 2000, she produced "Agility: A Woman’s Music Festival to Benefit the Arthritis Foundation," featuring Julie Christensen, Perla Batalla, Victoria Williams and Sara Hickman.
+In 2000, she produced "Agility: A Woman's Music Festival to Benefit the Arthritis Foundation," featuring Julie Christensen, Perla Batalla, Victoria Williams and Sara Hickman.

-The play “Cinderblock Bookshelves” evolved from her 2008 album of the same name and is a memoir of her counterculture childhood, an ode to her imperfect, beloved family.
+The play Cinderblock Bookshelves evolved from her 2008 album of the same name and is a memoir of her counterculture childhood, an ode to her imperfect, beloved family.
 The play's subtitle is "A Guide for Children of Fame-Obsessed Bohemian Nomads," and it had its world premiere in 2008 at Theater 150 in Ojai, California, under the direction of Kim Maxwell, with Sasha Heslip producing.

 Rain's song "Beautiful Tree," from the album Cinderblock Bookshelves, was chosen as the theme for the CW Network television series Life Unexpected.
 Rain appeared as herself, alongside Sarah McLachlan and Ben Lee, in a music festival episode, a crossover with the series One Tree Hill.